StellarLuminosity/Renty/README.md

 ## Inspiration

-A bad tenant costs a landlord on average $10,000 in unpaid rent (some lose as much as $135,000!), property damage, legal fees, and lost income.
-It can take 9 to 12 months to get a court hearing to evict the tenant from the property — all while the landlord is still paying the mortgage, the propertytaxes, and for utilities.
+A bad tenant costs a landlord on average $5,000 in unpaid rent (some lose as much as $135,000!), property damage, legal fees, and lost income.
+It can take 9 to 12 months to get a court hearing to evict the tenant from the property — all while the landlord is still paying the mortgage, the property taxes, and utilities.

-In the U.S., 3.6 million evictions are filed each year.
-Multiply that by the average cost of $3,500 — and you’re looking at a $12.6 billion annual disaster.
+In the U.S. **3.6 million evictions are filed each year**.
+Multiply that by the average cost of $5,000 — and you’re looking at a
+***$18 billion annual disaster***.

 ![Inspiration](./assets/image.png)

 This is not just a nuisance — it’s a crisis.

-But what if, the landlord could prevent this from happening in the first place?
+...
+But what if, the landlord could prevent this headache in the first place?

 ## 🚀 Features